-The term "local currency" is defined in relation to specific types of persons as follows:
+The term "local currency" is defined in relation to specific types of person as follows:

 - Any person in respect of an exchange item19 which is attributable to a permanent establishment outside the Republic the functional currency of that permanent establishment.
-Under the proviso to paragraph (a) of the definition of "local currency" any exchange item shall be deemed not to be attributable to any such permanent establishment if the functional currency of that permanent establishment is the currency of a country which has an official rate of inflation of 100% or more throughout the relevant year of assessment [paragraph (a) of the definition].20 - Any resident other than a headquarter company in respect of an exchange item which is not attributable to a permanent establishment outside the Republic the currency of the Republic, which is the rand [paragraph (b) of the definition]. - Any person that is not a resident in respect of any exchange item which is attributable to a permanent establishment in the Republic the currency of the Republic, which is the rand [paragraph (c) of the definition]. - Any headquarter company21 in respect of an exchange item which is not attributable to a permanent establishment outside the Republic the functional currency of that headquarter company [paragraph (d) of the definition]. - Any domestic treasury management company22 in respect of an exchange item which is not attributable to a permanent establishment outside the Republic the functional currency of that domestic treasury management company [paragraph (e) of the definition]. - Any international shipping company defined in section 12Q in respect of an amount which is not attributable to a permanent establishment outside the Republic the functional currency of that international shipping company [paragraph (f) of the definition].
+Under the proviso to paragraph (a) of the definition of "local currency" any exchange item shall be deemed not to be attributable to any such permanent establishment if the functional currency of that permanent establishment is the currency of a country which has an official rate of inflation of 100% or more throughout the relevant year of assessment [paragraph (a) of the definition].20 - Any resident other than a headquarter company21 in respect of an exchange item which is not attributable to a permanent establishment outside the Republic - the currency of the Republic, which is the rand [paragraph (b) of the definition]. - Any person that is not a resident in respect of any exchange item which is attributable to a permanent establishment in the Republic the currency of the Republic, which is the rand [paragraph (c) of the definition]. - Any headquarter company22 in respect of an exchange item which is not attributable to a permanent establishment outside the Republic the functional currency of that headquarter company [paragraph (d) of the definition].
+A headquarter company must be a resident. - Any domestic treasury management company23 in respect of an exchange item which is not attributable to a permanent establishment outside the Republic - the functional currency of that domestic treasury management